xbucks/go-rest/README.md

       restart                                    Restarts the API server
       run-live                                   Run the API server with live reload support (requires fswatch) build                                      Build the API server binary
-      build-docker                               Build the API server as a docker image run-docker                                 Run the API server as a docker container docker-start                               Builts Docker image and runs it. docker-stop                                Stops the docker container
+      docker-build                               Build the API server as a docker image docker-run                                 Run the API server as a docker container docker-start                               Builts Docker image and runs it. docker-stop                                Stops the docker container
       docker-remove                              Removes the docker images and containers